 Palette_Bobby.PNG == Image has no pre-compression filters (0.9MB) == Lib Command SharedObj method CPU (%) libpng TileWorker liblink cr_png_do_expand_palette........
 0.88 zlib TileWorker liblink inflate_fast....................
 0.62 blink TileWorker liblink ImageFrame::setRGBAPremultiply..
 0.49 zlib TileWorker libblnk adler32.........................
 0.31

 Zopfli_Bobby.PNG == Image was optimized using zopfli (2.6MB) == Lib Command SharedObj method CPU (%) zlib TileWorker liblink inflate_fast....................
 3.06 zlib TileWorker libblnk adler32.........................
 1.36 blink TileWorker liblink ImageFrame::setRGBAPremultiply..
 0.70 blink TileWorker liblink png_read_filter_row_up..........
 0.48*

-This data helped identify the zlib library as a good target for our optimization efforts, as it contains a number of methods that contribute significantly to performance.
+This data helped identify the zlib library as a good target for our optimization efforts.
+This is because it contains several methods that contribute significantly to performance.

-In addition, zlib was considered a good candidate to target for the following reasons:
+Zlib was also considered a good candidate to target for the following reasons:

-- The zlib library is used in many different software applications and libraries, for example libpng, Skia, FreeType, Cronet, and Chrome to name but a few.
-This meant that any performance improvements we could achieve in zlib would yield performance improvements for a large number of users.
+- The zlib library is used in many different software applications and libraries, for example libpng, Skia, FreeType, Cronet, and Chrome.
+This means that any performance improvements that we could achieve in zlib would yield performance improvements for many users.

 - Released in 1995, the zlib library has a relatively old codebase.
-Older codebases with areas that might not have been modified in many years, are likely to provide more opportunities for improvement.
+Older codebases might have areas that have not been modified in many years.
+These areas are likely to provide more opportunities for improvement.

-- The zlib library did not contain any existing optimizations for Arm, which meant there were likely to be a wide range of improvements that could be made.
+- The zlib library did not contain any existing optimizations for Arm.
+This means that there probably a wide range of improvements to make.